 With statistics like WAR (wins above replacement) only now becoming mainstream, baseball card statistics (Average, HR, and RBI) have long been the deciding factors in who is chosen for the Hall of Fame and who’s not.
-But Whitaker’s and Alomar’s “counting numbers” are relatively the same – 244 HR, 1084 RBI and 2369 hits for Whitaker and 210 HR 1134 RBI and 2724 hits.
+But Whitaker’s and Alomar’s “counting numbers” are relatively the same – 244 HR, 1084 RBI and 2369 hits for Whitaker and 210 HR, 1134 RBI, and 2724 hits for Alomar.
 None of those are the “shoo-in” numbers, as no major milestones like 300 HR or 3000 hits were reached by either of them.
 The extra 300 hits do help Alomar’s case, but not incredibly so.

 Alomar’s career OPS was higher than Whitaker’s, .814 to .789, but the only real baseball card stat where Alomar had the edge was in career batting average (.300 to .276).
 Their on-base percentages were very similar, Whitaker at .363 and Alomar at .371.
 Slugging wise, Alomar also had the edge, .443 to .426.
 So offensively, Alomar had an edge, but not outrageously so.

-Really, the only advantage that Alomar had been his ten Gold Gloves.
-But doing some research on Fangraphs.com, it appears that Alomar was not quite the glove man that people believed.
-For his career, his Total Zone rating was -3, meaning that over his career, his defense was worth a total of 3 runs below average.
+Really, the only advantage that Alomar had over Whitaker was his ten Gold Gloves.
+But after doing some research on Fangraphs.com, it appears that Alomar was not quite the glove man that people believed.
+For his career, his Total Zone rating was -3.
+That means Alomar's defense was worth a total of 3 runs below average over his career.
 By Total Zone, Whitaker was worth 77 runs above average.
 According to Total Zone, Alomar only had three truly very good seasons at second: 1998 with the Orioles and 1999 and 2000 for the Indians.
 Most of the time, Total Zone had him being worth negative runs in almost every other season that he played.